A Cognac Shot To Forget Bad Memories: Corrective Unlearning for Graph Neural Networks: Results Discussion

-Figure~\ref{fig:main-results} contains unlearning measurements upon varying the fraction of the manipulation set known for unlearning $({S_f}/{S_m})$.
-Table~\ref{tab:utilities} accompanies this with utility measurements averaged across the deletion fractions for each method.
-We make three main observations:
+Figure~\ref{fig:main-results} shows unlearning performance on the test set for manipulated classes ($\affacc$) upon varying the fraction of the manipulation set known for unlearning $({S_f}/{S_m})$.
+Table~\ref{tab:utilities} accompanies this, showing side-effects on utility.

 \textbf{1.
-Existing unlearning methods perform poorly even when $|S_f| = |S_m|$.} First, observing the rightmost points in Figure \ref{fig:main-results}, we can see that existing methods fail to unlearn across manipulation types even when the whole manipulation set is known.
-The only exception is \gnndel\ on the edge unlearning task, but with up to $24.7\%$ drops in $\remacc$ as seen in Table~\ref{tab:utilities}, which has also been observed before as \textit{Overforgetting} in \citet{tan2024unlink}. \utu\ fails to unlearn the effects of either of the attacks, as simply unlinking on the forward pass does not sufficiently counteract the influence on neighbors and weights.
+Existing unlearning methods perform poorly even when $|S_f| = |S_m|$.} Observing the rightmost points in Figure \ref{fig:main-results}, we can see across manipulation types and datasets that existing methods fail to improve $\affacc$ even when the whole manipulation set is known. \utu\ fails to unlearn the effects of either of the attacks, as simply unlinking on the forward pass does not sufficiently counteract the influence on neighbors and weights.
 Both \scrub\ and \megu\ use a KL Divergence Loss term to keep predictions on the remaining data close to the original model, which could be detrimental when done on unidentified manipulation set entities and other affected neighbors.

-\textbf{2. \acdc \ shows strong results but improves with \contra.} \acdc, a method with no graph-specific aspects, performs quite strongly, beating all the methods we compare to without losing utility on the remaining classes.
 Even though \megu\ and \gif\ were evaluated on removing adversarial edges and \gnndel\ also mentioned incorrect data as one of its key applications, they failed to recover performance when presented with targeted data manipulation.
-Despite extensive hyperparameter searches, they are beaten by a method with no special graph components.
-This highlights the importance of strong evaluations for graph unlearning, a bar our evaluations cross as they at least demonstrate the failure of existing methods.
-These findings raise the question: are graph-specific unlearning methods even needed?
-Our findings imply - Yes. \ours, which adds the graph-aware \contra\ step to \acdc\, dominates \acdc\ on CS and Cora, the more complex datasets, while performing similarly on Amazon.
+Interestingly, despite extensive hyperparameter searches, \textbf{they are beaten by methods with no special graph components}: the best baselines are \acdc\ and naive finetuning (Finetune) on the retain set: both achieve a performance similar to retraining in some of the evaluations.

+\textbf{2.
+Corrective unlearning methods must perform better than \retrain.} While both \acdc\ and Finetune match \retrain, all of them still fall far behind the \oracle\ model's performance in most evaluations, and are not consistent enough.
+This scope for improvement motivates the design of our method which performs well across attacks, datasets, and fractions identified for deletion.